 Mute the Echo

-Sometimes, you may not want Alexa listening for the Wake word (Amazon, Echo or Alexa).
-Good thing you can turn it off by muting the Echo for awhile.
+As we've mentioned, Alexa is always listening.
+Sometimes, however, you just want a bit of privacy and for your speaker to stop holding out for its wake word.
+It's a good thing then that you can plug its ears and mute the Echo for a while.
 Simply push the button with a slashed through microphone.
 A red ring will appear and the Echo will be muted.
 Push the button again to turn it back on.

 Call an Uber